GarinJTanner/CLICK/README.md

 Increases the number of clicks per click.

 ### Autoclick
 Automatically clicks every 10 seconds.
 Multiple autoclicks can be purchased.
-Is affected by the number of Buyclicks purchased.
+This modifier is affected by the number of Buyclicks purchased.